Das Deutsche Projekt: Planning Goals for the Year

 A change is coming.
 I want to use strategic leadership to become an architect for the futuristic way of life, that way instead of treating symptoms and maintaining cycles, I can cause a permanent pivot toward a more harmonious age.

 Bright things are on the horizon, and I am excited to embark to Germany.
 In the meantime, I’ve been using lots of Google docs to articulate my goals.
 I’m attending CBYX during my gap year, so I will be applying to college throughout the exchange.
-I also will be studying the education and development system, as it is a big influence on a nation's priorities.
+I also will be studying the country's economic and development policies and their daily impact on everyday people, as it is a big influence on a nation's trajectory.
 Finally, I am a budding creative, and I will be producing my first short film.
 I'm sure I will dive deeper into all of these topics in coming posts, so stick around and see where they lead.

 Related Posts